Alluxio/alluxio/docs/File-System-API.md

   <td>NO_PERSIST</td>
   <td>MUST_CACHE, CACHE_PROMOTE</td>
   <td>Data is moved to the highest tier in the worker where the data was read.
 If the data was not
-  on the local worker, a replica will be added to the local Tachyon worker for each completely read data block.</td>
+  in the Tachyon storage of the local worker, a replica will be added to the local Tachyon worker for each completely read data block.</td>
   <td>Data is written synchronously to a Tachyon worker.</td>
 </tr>
 <tr>